Matej-Chmel/git-hooks-linux-windows/README.md

 # Git hooks for both Linux and Windows
-Example repository that shows how to integrate git hooks when switching between Linux and Windows platforms.
+Example repository that shows how to use git hooks when switching between Linux and Windows platforms.

 ## What are git hooks?
 Git hooks are scripts that are triggered by certain git commands like `git commit` or `git push`.
 These can then do a lot of exhausting work for you.